Rachel Szalay

-Rachel Szalay is an Australian actress and visual artist.
+Rachel Szalay (born January 1965) is an Australian actress and visual artist.

 Early life

 Szalay was born in January 1965.
 From 1983 to 1985, she studied visual art at City Art Institute.
 In 1986, she then began studying an acting diploma at the National Institute of Dramatic Art in Sydney, graduating in 1988.

 Career

 Szalay has appeared in numerous stage roles, including a production of The Importance of Being Earnest as Cecily Cardew, which she joined in 1990.
 The production was so popular that it became an ongoing stage show between 1988 and 1992, and was televised by the ABC.

 Her film credits include roles in The Delinquents (1989), Mad Bomber in Love (1992) and Lilian's Story (1996).
 She also has several television credits to her name, including a recurring role as Kris in Children's Hospital and guest roles in A Country Practice, Six Pack and Grass Roots.

 Szalay is also an accomplished visual artist, who uses a variety of mediums to capture the Australian bush and its unique flora and fauna.
 She has showcased her art in numerous exhibitions since 1986, and started staging solo shows from 1994.